Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Floorplan

-The house's condensed floor plan made use of all of the available space, minimizing halways.
+The house's condensed floor plan made use of all of the available space, minimizing hallways.

 A single living room replaced the front and rear parlors, entry hall, and library characteristic of the Victorian house.
-The living room almost always had a fireplace, often set in a niche called the "inglenook".
+It almost always had a fireplace, often set in a niche called the "inglenook".

 It opened directly into the dining room, which also served as a multi-purpose family room.
 The dividing wall usually was only five feet high so the rooms were connected visually enlarging the sense of spaciousness.